Check Compensation

 Air Europa

-An additional Spanish airline to make the list, Air Europa is another cost-friendly alternative that maintains notable safety standards.
-You don’t have to pay high prices to guarantee your safety, which should be reassuring.
+An additional Spanish airline to make the list, Air Europa, is another cost-friendly alternative that maintains notable safety standards.
+This further confirms that you don’t have to pay high prices to guarantee your safety.

 The single accident of note occurred way back in 2007 and involved an off-runway touchdown.
 The plane incurred substantial damage and was surely a rough landing, but no one was severely injured.